SachsLab/OpenMER/README.md

 * We have prepared a zip file for easy distribution.
 Please ask us for the link to download the file.
 (It's huge so we don't want unnecessary downloads.)
 * Extract the zip onto a Windows computer that has a network connection to the NSP.
 The Blackrock PC should work.
 A lot of disk space is required because the data segments will be saved within.
+* Updates may come in the form of a smaller zip file to extract within a specific subfolder of the extracted distribution.
 * Jump ahead to [Usage Instructions](#usage-instructions) below.

 ### 2 - For Maintainers of the Zip Distribution